Request for customs intervention

 So?
 Did you spot the difference?

 Before 2016, customs authorities systematically required certification that the information provided would only be used for the purpose of initiating legal proceedings.
-However, since the update of their form (Request for lifting of customs professional secrecy – Annex 5), the wording has become more permissive: « I also undertake not to use this information for purposes other than those provided for by the applicable regulations« .
+However, since the update of their form (Request for lifting of customs professional secrecy – Annex 5), the wording is more permissive: « I also undertake not to use this information for purposes other than those provided for by the applicable regulations« .

 Early release

-In the case of EU detention only, the holder of the goods may request early release from customs authorities (Articles 24.1 and 24.2, Regulation (EU) No 608/2013 of 12 June 2013) if:
+In the context of an EU detention only, the holder of the goods may request early release from customs authorities (Articles 24.1 and 24.2, Regulation (EU) No 608/2013 of 12 June 2013) if:

-- a security deposit is provided;
+- a security deposit is paid;

 - a judge has not yet ordered provisional measures;

-- customs formalities have been properly completed.
+- customs formalities have been correctly completed.

-Storage fees
+Storage costs

-Customs authorities may request the applicant to reimburse storage fees (Article 29.1, Regulation (EU) No 608/2013 of 12 June 2013, Article L614-32 IPC, fifth paragraph and Article R335-15 IPC together with Article R614-36 IPC).
+Customs authorities may request the applicant to reimburse storage costs (Article 29.1, Regulation (EU) No 608/2013 of 12 June 2013, L614-32 CPI, fifth paragraph, and R335-15 CPI together with R614-36 CPI).

-Examination by the Applicant and Samples
+Examination by the applicant and samples

-During this retention period, it is possible to inspect the goods (Articles 19.1 and 19.2, Regulation (EU) No 608/2013 of 12 June 2013 and L614-35 CPI).
+During this detention period, it is possible to inspect the goods (Articles 19.1 and 19.2, Regulation (EU) No 608/2013 of 12 June 2013 and L614-35 CPI).

-The customs authorities may take samples:
+Customs authorities may take samples:

 Principle